 Multilateral ocean governance advances, highlighted by 21 ratifications of the High Seas Treaty.
 In 2024, the UN High Seas Treaty entered a critical phase with national ratifications and implementation planning.
 As of April 2025, 21 countries had ratified the treaty (High Seas Alliance, 2025).
-This treaty aims to promote the conservation and sustainable use of marine biodiversity beyond national jurisdictions (BBNJ) - covering nearly two thirds of the Ocean (Blasiak and Claudet, 2024) - including via capacity building, transfer of marine technology and equitable sharing of the benefits of marine genetic resources.
+This treaty aims to promote the conservation and sustainable use of marine biodiversity beyond national jurisdictions (BBNJ) - covering nearly two thirds of the ocean (Blasiak and Claudet, 2024) including via capacity building, transfer of marine technology and equitable sharing of the benefits of marine genetic resources.
 In 2024, new global guidelines were adopted to strengthen sustainable fisheries management by improving transparency, combating IUU fishing, restricting catch limits, and expanding AI-powered satellite monitoring (FAO, 2024; European Commission, 2024; Global Fishing Watch, 2024).
 2024 also saw major advancements in blue carbon initiatives and marine renewable energy (Global Mangrove Alliance, 2024).
 In March 2022, a resolution was adopted by the UN to end plastic pollution through a legally binding agreement (UNEA-5).
 In July 2023, the International Maritime Organization adopted a new climate strategy targeting a 40% cut in carbon intensity from international shipping by 2030, alongside a push for at least 5% of the sector's energy to come from zero or near-zero emission fuels and technologies (IMO, 2023).
-In 2024, the International Tribunal for the Law of the Sea issued a landmark opinion (ITLOS, 2024), addressing States' obligations to protect the Ocean from climate change impacts within the framework of the United Nations Convention on the Law of the Sea (UNCLOS)."

 Equity rises as a driving force in global ocean conservation, climate and sustainable development.
 Equity is increasingly recognized as an enabler of environmental sustainability, economic development, and global stability (Österblom et al., 2023; Claudet et al., 2024).
 The Convention on Biological Diversity (CBD) explicitly introduces equity in the Aichi Target 11 (CBD, 2010) and in the Kunming-Montreal Global Biodiversity Framework (CBD, 2022).
-Equity is a core principle of the 2030 Sustainable Development Agenda (UN, 2015).
+Equity is a core principle of the 2030

+160 Sustainable Development Agenda (UN, 2015).
 Since 2021, the UN Decade of Ocean Science for Sustainable Development has supported equitable access to ocean knowledge and capacity building (Claudet et al., 2020).
 Equity is now central in sustainable planning efforts (Strand et al., 2024).
 Grassroots resistance efforts led by coastal communities have successfully stopped unfair exposure to environmental harms and preserved their livelihoods (Blythe et al., 2023).

 Ocean literacy is gaining global momentum, with unprecedented growth in educational activities.
-Ocean Literacy is becoming a key pillar of Ocean and coastal management and policy (Shellock et al., 2024).
+Ocean Literacy is becoming a key pillar of ocean and coastal management and policy (Shellock et al., 2024).
 Since 2021, 418 ocean literacy activities and 27 projects have been endorsed under the UN Decade of Ocean Science.
-In 2024, the release of the Venice declaration offers a global framework for ocean literacy (IOC-UNESCO, 2024; Ocean Literacy World Conference, 2024).
+In 2024, the release of the Venice Declaration offers a global framework for Ocean Literacy (IOC-UNESCO, 2024; Ocean Literacy World Conference, 2024).

-3.5 Opportunities for humanity
+2.5 Opportunities for humanity